Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java.md

 ## Config events flusing thread timeout

 New in version 1.10.0.
 Set events flusing thread timeout in milliseconds.
-If set a positive long integer, events flusing tasks will timeout and trigger callbacks for those events.
+If set to a positive long integer, events flushing tasks will timeout and trigger callbacks for those events.

 ```java
 client.setFlushTimeout(2000L); // 2 seconds